djellemah/clevic/README.txt

 * in-place combo boxes for choosing values from related tables (foreign keys)
 * distinct combo boxes to list previous values for a field
 * display read-only fields from related tables
-* Filter by current field
+* Recursive Filter by current field
 * search by field contents
-* cut and paste in CSV
+* cut and paste in CSV and paste from HTML in the Java framework.

 === Shortcuts: